Amphibians and Reptiles of Seychelles

 Grandisonia alternans, Grandisonia brevis, Grandisonia larvata, Grandisonia sechellensis, Hypogeophis rostratus, Praslinia cooperi

 The 20 species of lizard include the geckos Phelsuma sundbergi, Phelsuma astriata, Phelsuma laticauda, Phelsuma abbotti, Urocotyledon inexpectata, Ailuronyx seychellensis, Ailuronyx trachygaster, Ailuronyx tachyscopaeus, Hemidactylus mercatorius, Hemidactylus frenatus, Hemidactylus brooki, Gehyra mutilata and Lepidodactylus lugubris, the skinks Trachylepis sechellensis, Trachylepis wrightii, Pamelascincus gardineri, Janetascincus braueri, Janetascincus veseyfitzgeraldi and Cryptoblepharus boutonii, and the girdled lizard Zonosaurus madagascariensis insulans.
-All these species are being monitored by NPTS and we are investigating their ecology and evolutionary relationships.

 One of the most interesting of the Seychelles geckos is Ailuronxy trachygaster, the giant bronze gecko.
 This has been an enigma since 1851 when it was described from Madagascar.
 Despite much interest in this large (30cm), heavily built gecko no-one has been able to find living animals anywhere on Madagascar.
 It is related to two smaller species found in the Seychelles islands and for many years it was suspected that the 1851 specimen had originally come from Seychelles and had been incorrectly labelled.
 In the 1990s exceptionally large geckos were spotted in the Vallee de Mai on Praslin island and after much careful research were identified as the long-lost giant bronze gecko.
 It has since been found on Silhouette island as well and is estimated to number about 3,400 individuals.
 With this very restricted range it is Vulnerable to any further habitat deterioration or range contraction.